Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

 ### Configuration file

-PnpBridge uses a configuration file to get the IoT hub connection settings and to configure devices for which PnP interfaces will be published.
+PnpBridge uses a configuration file to get the IoT Hub connection settings and to configure devices for which PnP interfaces will be published.
 In the future this configuration could come from cloud.

 The schema for the conifguration file is located under:
 **src\pnpbridge\src\pnpbridge_config_schema.json**.